arkabagchi1993/GROMACS_Files/README.md

 4. Download the .zip folder
 (Sometimes you will not be able to download the .zip file, then follow these instructions:

 i.
-In your working directory, type "wget <URL of the Swissparam result page> (This will download a file named "index.html".
+In your working directory, type `wget <URL of the Swissparam result page>` (This will download a file named "index.html".

 ii.
 Open this index.html file with "nano" or any other text editor of your choice.
 To open the file with nano, type "nano index.html".